dvci/health_cards/lib/USAGE.md

 ```

 ### Manually Verifying a JWS
-JWS representing a Health Card can also be manually verified
+JWS representing a Health Card can also be manually verified.

 ```ruby
 jws = 'foofoofoo.barbarbar.bazbazbaz'